hyperledger-archives/indy-sdk/doc/design/004-payment-interface/README.md

                                                        payment_method: *const c_char) -> ErrorCode>) -> ErrorCode {}

 /// Builds Indy request for setting fees for transactions in the ledger
 ///
+/// Note this endpoint is EXPERIMENTAL.
+Function signature and behaviour may change
+/// in the future releases.
+///
 /// # Params
-/// command_handle
+/// command_handle: Command handle to map callback to caller context.
 /// wallet_handle: wallet handle
 /// submitter_did : DID of request sender
-/// payment_method
+/// payment_method: payment method to use
 /// fees_json {
 ///   txnType1: amount1,
 ///   txnType2: amount2,